Cicely Tyson: Early life

-Tyson was born in the Bronx, New York City, but soon relocated with her family to East Harlem.
+Tyson was born on December 19, 1924, in the Bronx, New York City, but soon relocated with her family to East Harlem.
 She was one of three children born to Fredericka (Huggins) Tyson, a domestic worker, and William Augustine Tyson, who worked as a carpenter and painter.
 Her parents were immigrants from Nevis in the West Indies.
 Her father arrived in New York City at age 21 and was processed at Ellis Island on August 4, 1919.

 Tyson grew up in a religious atmosphere.
 She sang in the choir and attended prayer meetings at an Episcopal church in East Harlem.
 Tyson's mother was opposed to her becoming an actress and would not speak to her for a time.
 She changed her mind when she saw Cicely appear on stage.

-In 1963, while a student at New York's New School For Social Research, Tyson appeared on the network television game show To Tell The Truth as an "imposter" for Australian singer Shirley Abicair, receiving two of the four possible votes.